-Farming in Protected Landscapes in the Blackdown Hills AONB
+Farming in Protected Landscapes in the Blackdown Hills National Landscape.

-Defra is introducing a new Farming in Protected Landscapes programme, which will run from July 2021 to March 2024.
+Farming in Protected Landscapes is a Defra grant programme, which runs from July 2021 to March 2025.

-Protected Landscapes – National Parks and Areas of Outstanding Natural Beauty (AONBs) – are special and unique places.
+Protected Landscapes – National Parks and National Landscapes – are special and unique places.
 They are living, working landscapes that also support a huge range of habitats and species, and they are enjoyed by millions of people every year.
 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.

 Through the Farming in Protected Landscapes programme, farmers and land managers can be supported to carry out projects that support nature recovery, mitigate the impacts of climate change, provide opportunities for people to discover, enjoy and understand the landscape and cultural heritage, or support nature-friendly, sustainable farm businesses.
 This is a programme of funding for one-off projects covering these areas of work, not an agri-environment scheme.

 The programme is part of Defra’s Agricultural Transition Plan.
-It has been developed by Defra with the support of a group of AONB and National Park staff from across the country.
+It has been developed by Defra with the support of a group of NL and National Park staff from across the country.

-The Farming in Protected Landscapes programme is open to all farmers and land managers (including from the private, public and charity sector) in a National Park, Area of Outstanding Natural Beauty or the Norfolk Broads – or where activity on the ground can bring benefit to one or more of those areas.
+The Farming in Protected Landscapes programme is open to all farmers and land managers (including from the private, public and charity sector) in a National Park, National Landscape or the Norfolk Broads – or where activity on the ground can bring benefit to one or more of those areas.

 You must manage all the land included in the application and have control of all the activities you’d like to undertake, or you must have written consent from all parties who have this management and control.